 WHAT SOCCER BALL SHOULD I GET?

-Finding the right soccer ball can be a real challenge.
+Different players, teams, and agencies like and require different things when it comes to soccer balls.
+So what makes a good soccer ball?
 With scores of brands, wildly varying price points, and literally countless variations it is understandable that soccer players in every age group are left with their head spinning when trying to find the best soccer ball for them.

 Soccer balls range in size from 1 to 5.
 Each size differs in circumference and the age group that it is suitable for.
 Size 1 is the smallest size and is designed for the youngest players.
 Size 1 is also commonly used for promotional purposes, or as a skill development ball for players of any age group.
 Size 5 is the largest soccer ball size and is designed for older youth and adult soccer players.
 Here is a chart outlining each size, measurements, and general age group.
 You can click the rows below to view our selection of soccer balls in each size.